Beauty and the Beast (franchise): Live-action feature films

 Belle's Tales of Friendship is a live-action/animated direct-to-video installment of the film series.
 It was directed by Jimbo Mitchell, and released on August 17, 1999 to help promote Disney Channel's television series, Sing Me a Story with Belle.

 A live-action remake of Disney's 1991 animated feature film of the same name was released in March 2017, directed by Bill Condon.
 The film stars Emma Watson as Belle, Dan Stevens as the Beast, Luke Evans as Gaston, Ewan McGregor as Lumière, Ian McKellen as Cogsworth, Emma Thompson as Mrs. Potts, Kevin Kline as Maurice, and Josh Gad as LeFou.

+In December 2025, a new spin-off movie centering around Gaston was announced with David Callaham writing the script from a previous draft by Kate Herron and Briony Redman.
+The film will have a new actor portraying Gaston and will have 'swashbuckling' undertones.

-Television series
+Television productions

-Sing Me a Story with Belle

 Sing Me a Story with Belle was a live-action television series created by Patrick Davidson and Melissa Gould.
 It featured Belle, who owns and manages the bookshop in her village.
 The show ran for 65 episodes on The Disney Channel from September 8, 1995, to December 11, 1999.
 Two episodes from the first season were released with an episode of a failed Beauty and the Beast animated television series and were released direct-to-video as Belle's Tales of Friendship.

-Little Town

-A limited streaming television series centered on Gaston and LeFou is currently in development for Disney+.
-The series, which will be a prequel to the 2017 film, will be created and written by Josh Gad, Eddy Kitsis and Adam Horowitz, with Gad, Kitsis and Horowitz executive-producing the series alongside Luke Evans.
+In 2020 was announced that it was developing a streaming television series centered on Gaston and LeFou in development for Disney+.
+The series, serving as a prequel to the 2017 film, was created and written by Josh Gad, Eddy Kitsis and Adam Horowitz, with Gad, Kitsis and Horowitz executive-producing the series alongside Luke Evans.
 Evans and Gad will reprise their roles from the 2017 film as Gaston and LeFou, respectively.
 In June 2021, Brianna Middleton joined the cast as female lead.
 In January 2022, Jelani Alladin and Fra Fee joined the cast, followed by Rita Ora in February.
-In the same month Disney+ temporary paused the project.
+In the same month, Disney+ temporarily paused the project, until it was cancelled to make way for a spin-off movie.

-Television special

-Beauty and the Beast: A 30th Celebration

-A musical television special produced by Jon M. Chu and directed by Hamish Hamilton aired on December 15, 2022, on ABC.
+A musical television special, Beauty and the Beast: A 30th Celebration, produced by Jon M. Chu and directed by Hamish Hamilton aired on December 15, 2022, on ABC.
 The special included live never-before-seen musical performances, along with new sets and costumes inspired by the animated film.
 H.E.R. has been cast to play Belle.
 The rest of the cast featured Josh Groban, Joshua Henry, Rita Moreno, Martin Short, Shania Twain, and David Alan Grier as the Beast, Gaston, the narrator, Lumière, Mrs. Potts, and Cogsworth, respectively.
 Paige O'Hara and Richard White, the original voices of Belle and Gaston, respectively, and composer Alan Menken made cameos in the special.